Describes what a company needs to know to take advantage of e-commerce in the local market and covers prominent B2B websites.

 Approximately 50 percent of the adult population participates in the formal banking systems.
 Debit cards (Multicaixa) have become increasingly common for domestic purchases.

-International credit cards are scarce and extremely restricted by commercial banks due to the lack of foreign exchange availability to cover these payment commitments.
+International credit cards are scarce and extremely restricted by commercial banks.
 For those with access, Visa and Mastercard are most commonly issued in Angola.
 Some consumers are beginning to use Paypal.

 The Union Pay International card was officially launched in 2018.
 In Angola, UnionPay cards can be used in Point of Sales (POS) terminals with the UnionPay or the Banco Angolano de Investimentos (BAI) logos, while use at a limited number of ATM machines for cash withdrawals is available.